PrinceGod12/TEMPERATURE-CONVERTER/README.md

 Welcome to the Temperature Converter App repository!
 This versatile app allows you to convert temperatures between Celsius and Fahrenheit.
 Whether you're a developer seeking insights into the implementation or a user in need of an all-in-one temperature conversion tool, this app has you covered.

 # Features
-1. Convert temperature between Celsius, Kelvin, and Fahrenheit.
+1. Convert temperature between Celsius and Fahrenheit.
 2. User-friendly interface with dropdown menus for easy selection.
 3. Accurate temperature conversion formulas applied for all units.
-4.Supports positive and negative temperature values.
+4. Supports positive and negative temperature values.

 # Usage
 1. Run the app on your chosen platform.